 As is the case with some of the other conjugation forms, the imperfect indicative forms are made by removing the infinitive ending of the verb (-ar, -er or -ir) and replacing it with an ending that indicates who is performing the action of the verb.

-To take one example, the infinitive form of the verb that means "to speak" is hablar.
-Its infinitive ending is -ar, leaving the stem of habl-.
-To say "I was speaking," add -aba to the stem, forming hablaba.
-To say "you were speaking" (singular informal), add -abas to the stem, forming hablabas.
+To take one example, the infinitive form of the verb that means "to study" is estudiar.
+Its infinitive ending is -ar, leaving the stem of estudi-.
+To say "I was studying," add -aba to the stem, forming estudiaba.
+To say "you were studying" (singular informal), add -abas to the stem, forming estudiabas.
 Other forms exist for other persons.
-(Note: In this lesson, the forms "was speaking," "was learning" and so on are used to translate the imperfect indicative.
-Other translations also could be used, such as "used to speak" or even "spoke."
+(Note: In this lesson, the forms "was studying," "was learning" and so on are used to translate the imperfect indicative.
+Other translations also could be used, such as "used to study" or even "studied."
 The translation used depends on the context.)

 The endings are quite different for verbs that end in -er and -ir, but the principle is the same.
 Remove the infinitive ending, then add the appropriate ending to the remaining stem.